 After spending a year with Boulud, Olah became executive chef of Martel in Fairfield, a French-style bistro.
 Olah worked there until 2019 when he struck out on his own.

 Opening a restaurant is not as risky as it seems if the owner has the background and a plan when doing so, said Mark Moeller, founder of the Westport-based national restaurant consulting firm, The Recipe of Success.
-But restaurants in Fairfield County face particular challenges, including a shortage of available workers and a crowd that can be hard to impress.
+But restaurants in South Norwalk face particular challenges, including a shortage of available workers and a crowd that can be hard to impress.

 “We’re a very particular and educated clientele,” Moeller said.
 “It doesn’t matter what town we’re in.
 We’re consumed by food.
 We know good food and we know good service and we have expectations we want met.”